RagingTiger/python-gmail-client/README.md

 ## About
-A simple *Python class* (Python 2) and CLI to wrap the sending of emails programmatically from *Python* using *Gmail's smtp relay* (i.e. smtp.gmail.com).
+A simple *Python class* (for both Python 2 and Python 3) and CLI to wrap the sending of emails programmatically from *Python* using *Gmail's smtp relay* (i.e. smtp.gmail.com).

 ## Download Source